There are plenty of safari activities and things to do while staying at Bushwa Game Lodge.

 During the summer months the weather can be hot and sticky.
 You may want to bring a few outfits.

 The Waterberg has a wider variety of flora and fauna than elsewhere in Africa.
 The diverse reserve sustains over 40 species of game, and 300 species of resident and migrant birds which means it's ideal for nature drives.
+We also take pride in our buffalo and sable breeding herds which we often see whilst out on safari.
 The lodge is in a malaria-free zone, and offers a sense of tranquility and luxury to its visitors.
 Swimming pools, private decks, spa treatments and sundowners are the order of the day at our special spot!